Update June 14, 2021: This JdeMO kit is BUILT TO ORDER and as of today we have a lead time of about 4 weeks.

 Should something go wrong, the warranty provider will need to determine the cause of the problem.
 The Federal Trade Commission says, “The manufacturer or dealer must show that the aftermarket or recycled part caused the need for repairs before denying warranty coverage.”
 That means if the dealer can prove (the burden is on the dealer) the problem was caused by the wrong viscosity or a poor quality oil filter, your warranty can be denied.
 Warranty protection would still be in effect for other parts of the cars.

 7) Will there be a warranty on the JdeMO?

-Answer: We include a one year limited warranty.
+Answer: We include a one year limited warranty for the JdeMO Kit and its own components.
 We explicitly DO NOT warranty the Toyota or Tesla components in your car.

 8) Will it be possible to remove JdeMO on a lease return car?

 9) Do I need to remove JdeMO to have normal service or maintenance performed?